rodrigograca31/blog/content/posts/how-to-be-a-10x-developer/index.md

 As a non-native English speaker Grammarly has been a life-saving utility!
 If you don't know Grammarly is an automated grammar checker.

+### Get a rubber duck 🦆

+In case you don't know there's a method called [Rubber duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging) that consists of you explaining your code line-by-line to the duck when you are stuck trying to solve a problem.
+(Any other inanimate objects or pets such as a dog or a cat works too! 🐈)

+> Insights are often found by simply describing the problem aloud.

 ### Learn new stuff every day